bruceravel/demeter/documentation/Artemis/extended/empirical.rst

    http://creativecommons.org/licenses/by-sa/3.0/

 .. role:: guess
+.. role:: set

 Empirical standards
 ===================

 Let me just say up front that :demeter:`artemis` is intended as a front-end to :demeter:`feff` for the problem of EXAFS analysis.
-In almost all cases, :demeter:`feff` is the right tool for that job and there are extremely few cases where the use of empirical standards is preferable to using :demeter:`feff`.
+In almost all cases, :demeter:`feff` is the right tool for that job and there are few cases where the use of empirical standards is preferable to using :demeter:`feff`.
 As discussed elsewhere in this manual, there are a situations where the application of :demeter:`feff` to a particular problem may not be obvious.
 Any situation for which the choice of a starting configuration of atomic coordinates, as needed for :demeter:`feff`'s input data, is not obvious might fall into that category.
 In one of those situations, you might be tempted to puruse empirical standards.
 You would, however, usually be better served by adopting one of the strategies that have been developed for applying :demeter:`feff` calculations to unknown structures.

 That said, there are a small handful of situations where the use of empirical standards is justified.
 In fact, I can think of two.
 The